athanstan/sudorealm-alien-select/contributing.md

 Contributions are accepted via Pull Requests on [Github](https://github.com/sudorealm/alien-select).

 # Things you could do

 If you want to contribute but do not know where to start, this list provides some starting points.

-- Add license text
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
+- Add needed functionality that you might need and is not supported.
-- Write a comprehensive ReadMe
+- Improve the ReadMe
+- Fix any Security issues

 ## Pull Requests

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - If you love testing, and you want to see a better, more tested world, then you can do that here!

 - **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.